alistair-riskmemo/coldstore/README.md

 1. First call to `get()` for a document:

-   - Retrieves data from cache or Firestore
+   - Retrieves document from cache or Firestore
    - Sets up a real-time listener for changes
    - Future changes are automatically synced to cache

 2. Subsequent calls to `get()` for the same document:

-   - Return cached data immediately
+   - Return cached document immediately
    - Cache is always up-to-date due to background watching

 3. Benefits: